Cylinders as Left Invariant CMC Surfaces in $\operatorname{Sol}_3$ and $E(\kappa,\tau)$-Spaces Diffeomorphic to $\mathbb{R}^3$: ODE for horizontal mcH -cylinders in Sol

+We compute the ODE for horizontal \mcH-cylinders in $\Sol$.
+We used this explicit representation to compute the examples in \autoref{chapter12}.

-The mean curvature of an surface $f$ invariant by translations along the base in $\Sol$ is easy to compute in terms of the orthonormal frame from Section 1: \begin{Prop} Let $f$ be as in \eqref{surface}, i.e., $f$ parametrizes a surface invariant by translations along the base $c$ in $\Sol$.
-Then we have for the induced Riemannian metric on $\R\times J$.
+The mean curvature of an surface $f$ invariant by left translations along the base in $\Sol$ is easy to compute in terms of the orthonormal frame \eqref{onf} from \autoref{chapter11}: \begin{Prop} Let $f$ be as in \eqref{surface}, i.e., $f$ parametrises a surface invariant by left translations along the base $c$ in $\Sol$.
+Then we have for the induced Riemannian metric $g$ on $\R\times J$.
 Moreover the mean curvature $H$ of $f$ in terms of $\gamma=(x,y,0)$ with respect to the inner normal satisfies the equation

 \end{Prop}

 \begin{proof}[Sketch of proof]We have

 and